pengzhout/gpdb/gpMgmt/bin/README.gpexpand.md

 configuration` so others can know about their existance and information;

-Each global transaction will fetch or update a snapshot of `gp_segment_ configuration` at the beginning of transaction, so new segments can be used any newly created transactions, but for transactions that have got snapshot of `gp_segment_configuration` they will still work on old segments.
+Each global transaction will fetch or update a snapshot of `gp_segment_ configuration` at the beginning of transaction, so new segments can be used in any newly created transactions, but for transactions that have got snapshot of `gp_segment_configuration` they will still work on old segments.
 In other words, if a transaction begins with N segments then it will only see these N